longcheng11/longcheng11.github.io/_pages/activity.md

 ---

 #### **Organization**
+- Program Co-Chair of 11th IEEE Int.
+Conference on Computer and Communications, 2025.<br>
+- Tutorial Chair of 4th IEEE IESES, 2025.<br>
 - Program Co-Chair of 10th IEEE Int.
 Conference on Computer and Communications, 2024.<br>
 - Program Co-Chair of 9th IEEE Int.
 Conference on Computer and Communications, 2023.<br>
 - Co-organizer of International Workshop on Network-Aware Big Data Computing, 2020.<br>